Dose Efficient Dual Energy: The New Standard in Chest X-rays

 Fortunately, Carestream has achieved a patented, technology breakthrough.Our Dual Energy method delivers excellent image quality at a similar entrance exposure as a standard PA chest X-ray.
 Our innovative differential filtration imaging subtracts rapidly-acquired, low- and high-energy exposures for the generation of bone and soft tissue images – and it has automatic patient motion correction.
 We believe that Dual Energy has the potential to become the new standard of care in chest imaging.

 Our Dual Energy image capture software is built on our Eclipse imaging processing engine that uses powerful, proprietary algorithms to provide automated and robust image processing that delivers superb image quality and consistent presentation.
+It is one of several Imaging Intelligence capabilities for robust processing and images of optimal quality — while reducing quality errors and increasing dose efficiency.

 Providing radiologists with more information – without a dose penalty